matthew-brett/pydagogue/git_annex_from_scratch.md

 ## Walkthrough

-Make a new directory for the git repository, that will soon also be Git-annex-enhanced.
+Make a new directory for the Git repository, that will soon also be Git-Annex-enhanced.

 ```{code-cell}
 :tags: [remove-cell]